Codearte/gradle-nexus-staging-plugin/README.md

  - `closeRepository` - closes open repository with uploaded artifacts.
 There should be just one open repository available in the staging profile
 (possible old/broken repositories can be dropped with Nexus GUI)
  - `promoteRepository` - promotes/releases closed repository (required to put artifacts to Maven Central)
+ - `closeAndPromoteRepository` - closes and promotes/releases repository (an equivalent to `closeRepository promoteRepository`)

 And one additional: